 The PX4 software is often setup using the QGroundControl software, which can run on your Windows, Mac or Linux computer.
 You will use this software a lot when changing the configuration of the HoverGames drone, when calibrating sensors or even during flight to monitor your drone.
 They also have their own user guide available.
 Install QGroundControl on your computer and have a look at their documentation as well:

-When the drone is ready, make sure to check everything is connected and working as it should!
+When the drone is ready, make sure to check everything is connected and working as intended!

 Running into problems?
-Make sure to check the frequently asked questions before asking the community for help.
-If you are unable to solve the problems yourself, you can get help from the PX4 community Slack (check out the #hovergames channel!), as well as from their community forums.
+Make sure to check the troubleshooting page before asking the community for help.
+If you are unable to solve the problems yourself, you can get help on the PX4 community Slack (check out the #hovergames channel!), as well as their community forums.

 Now that you have a working drone, you can start writing your own software for the drone.
 This GitBook provides some information to get you started.
 Have a look at our developer guide.

-This GitBook also includes a technical reference section which explains some more advanced topics and provides indepth schematics and pinouts.
-Have a look at the topics when you start developing your own software for the HoverGames drone.
-It gives an indication of what the hardware could be capable of when fully supported by the software.
+This GitBook also includes a technical reference section for the RDDRONE-FMUK66 flight controller hardware.
+It provides detailed schematics and pinouts for all connectors.
+Have a look at this section when you start developing your own software and applications for the HoverGames drone.
+It gives an indication of the different options you have for extending the FMU with additional hardware components.